dreamFlyingFlower/dream-study-notes/IDE/Eclipse.md

-* foreachList,for mybatis foreach,All XML
+* foreachlist,mybatis if foreach tag,All XML

   ```xml
   <if test="query.${ids} != null and query.${ids}.size() > 0">